tue-sevol/Assignment-1-2020/Readme.md

 `docker build -t 2imp25-assignment-1 .`

 This builds a docker image according to the `DockerFile`, and tags the built image as `2imp25-assignment-1`.
-Finally, to run the docker image we execute the following command.
+Finally, to run the docker image using the matcher that requires a similarity of at least .25 we execute the following command.

-Windows (Powershell): `docker run --rm -v "$pwd\dataset-1:/input" -v "$pwd\output:/output" 2imp25-assignment-1`
+Windows (Powershell): `docker run --rm -v "$pwd\dataset-1:/input" -v "$pwd\output:/output" 2imp25-assignment-1 1`

-Linux: `docker run --rm -v "$PWD/dataset-1:/input" -v "$PWD/output:/output" 2imp25-assignment-1`
+Linux: `docker run --rm -v "$PWD/dataset-1:/input" -v "$PWD/output:/output" 2imp25-assignment-1 1`

 The command runs the previously built container.
 The `-v` commands mounts two directories ([Volumes](https://docs.docker.com/storage/volumes/)) on the host file system in the container.
 One `$PWD/dataset-1:/input` maps the host directory `./dataset-1` to the